Best LED Strip Lights of 2020

 We evaluated strip lights in three different categories.
 The sum of a product's performance in these scoring metrics is its overall quality.

 Control is multi-faceted.
-You want the accent lighting provided by LED strip lights to come in different colors with adjustable brightness and flash/change rates.
+Many want the accent lighting provided by LED strip lights to come in different colors with adjustable brightness and flash/change rates.
 You want to be able to control these various modes in a clear and straightforward fashion.
-App control is way better than a standalone remote control.
+In our opinion, app control is way better than a standalone remote control.
 A broad range of brightness settings is very nice, and sometimes you don't want your accent light to have any color.
 Colorful LED strips can be set to "white" mode, but not all white modes are created equal.
 Whiter white modes are better.
-We like light strips that can be linked to a music source.
-We also like light strips that can be controlled, through the app and wifi, while you are away from home.
+We like also light strips that can be linked to a music source, and if possible, we appreciate those that can be controlled through an app and wifi, while you're away from home.

-Our top award winners, unsurprisingly, have the greatest control.
-The Editors' Choice NexLux LED light has a slick app that works over wifi from anywhere in the world.
-The music sync works well; the white mode isn't the best, but comes close.
-The dimmest setting is barely brighter than a candle while the brightest is above average; there is a ton of brightness range in the NexLux.
-The Top Pick L8Star Smart LED is largely similar to the NexLux.
-The L8Star has an app but isn't wifi linked, which compromises some usability but assuages the paranoia of some potential users.
+Our favorite products, unsurprisingly, provide the greatest control.
+The top-scoring NexLux LED light has a slick app that works over wifi from anywhere in the world.
+The music sync works well; the white mode isn't the best, but it comes close.
+The dimmest setting is barely brighter than a candle while the brightest is above average — there is a ton of brightness range in the NexLux.
+Another top performer, the L8Star Smart LED, is largely similar to the NexLux.
+The L8Star has an app but it isn't wifi linked, which compromises some usability but assuages the paranoia of some potential users.

 Not everyone wants their lights talking to the internet.
-Best Buy Pangton Villa LED lights offer the most exceptional control of any non-app enabled light strip.
+The Pangton Villa LED lights offer the most exceptional control of any non-app enabled light strip.
 There are ten levels of brightness, and the white mode is whiter than any others.

-How bright your strip lights get can be important, but isn't the most crucial thing.
+How bright your strip lights get can be important, but it's probably not the most crucial thing.
 Most installation scenarios are for accenting and augmenting existing lighting.
-However, there are situations in which you might want to maximize the illumination of your strip lights.
+There are situations, however, where you might want maximum illumination from your strip lights.
 We found noticeable, but not significant, variation in the brightness of tested strip lights.
 The brightest will do some tasks that only the absolute dimmest couldn't pull off.
 We tested brightness in two fashions.
 We did a light meter test (using a smartphone light meter app) confirmed by subjective, side-by-side comparison.
 Only in two instances, when lights were very, very close on the light meter, did our "blind" subjective tester have trouble ranking them in a way that matched the results from the light meter.

-The strips themselves came in two different main forms.
-There are coated, and uncoated types; these look exactly the same except that the coated versions feature a bead of clear, rubbery material covering the LEDs and associated wiring while also reinforcing the backing tape.
+The strips themselves came in two different main forms: coated and uncoated.
+These look exactly the same except that the coated versions feature a bead of clear, rubbery material covering the LEDs and associated wiring while also reinforcing the backing tape.
 The uncoated types have the LEDs themselves out in the open.
 At first, we thought for sure that uncoated LEDs would be brighter, without the interference of a covering.
 Our testing found the exact opposite.
 The two coated products (Nexlux and DayBetter Wifi) are in the top three brightest in our test.
-Perhaps something about the rubbery coating diffuses the light in such a way that more of it is usable?
+Perhaps something about the rubbery coating diffuses the light in a way that makes more of it usable?
 Or maybe it is just a coincidence.

-The Top Pick L8Star Smart LED is the brightest we tested.
-It is the uncoated type.
-The next brightest uncoated type is the Best Buy Pangton Villa.
+The uncoated L8Star Smart LED is the brightest we tested.
+The next brightest uncoated type is the Pangton Villa.

 Ease of Use/Installation

-In installing and setting up these products, we learned some small things about what makes for a good product.
+In installing and setting up these products, we learned a few things about what makes for a good product.
 The rubber-coated products are easier to work with, and good "flat" double-sided tape is important.
 Foam-filled double-sided tape is not as good.
 A longer power cord is better.
 Poor, or poorly translated instructions complicate matters, especially if there is an app to set up.

 Branding and Such

 In researching and testing these products, we noticed significant similarities between brands.
-We tested eight products from seven different brands.
-Each product is made up of four primary components, and has the strip itself, a controller, a power cord, and a remote.
+We tested a variety of products from different brands.
+Each product is made up of four primary components, including the strip itself, a controller, a power cord, and a remote.
 Some have an app, as well.

-In the whole set, only one of the remotes has a brand stamped on it.
+In the whole set, only one of the remotes displays a brand stamped on it.
 The remainder of the fleet each use one of two different sizes of remotes, both of which use similar design cues, fonts, and button layouts.
-Every remote controls at least some aspect of another light strip; for example, the off button of one remote might change the color of a different brand's strip.
-The two strips from the same brand use different remotes.
+Every remote controlled at least some aspect of another light strip.
+For example, the off button of one remote might change the color of a different brand's strip.
+The two strips from the same brand also used different remotes.

 The light strips themselves look identical almost all the way across the test selection.
 Even the rubber-coated strips look exactly the same as the uncoated strips, aside from the clear rubber coating itself.
 Brands embossed on power cords are largely unique from one product to another and very seldom match the brand of the light strip itself.
 The wire "dongle" controller serves to receive app or remote signal and manage the light colors, blinking, and brightness.
-Of the eight products, there are six different controllers.
 Both wifi ready products use the exact same controller, while the Minger LED light strip comes with Govee branded instructions.

-We list all this to point out that there appears to be crossover among the brands.
+We list all these details to point out that there appears to be crossover among the brands.
 We also observed different equipment on different models from the same brand.
-We cannot be sure, but given the cross-pollination, we have to assume that some of these components could change within production or shipping runs of the same make and model of product.
-We found small performance differences between what we tested, but no huge variations.
-None of these products are super expensive; to keep costs low, we expect the market, supplies, and quality control to fluctuate rapidly.
-It is quite likely that two or more brands are using the same components.
+We cannot be sure, but given the cross-pollination, we have to assume that some of these components could change within different production runs of the same make and model of product.
+We noticed small performance differences between what we tested, but no huge variations.
+None of these products are super expensive, and to keep costs low, we expect the market, supplies, and quality control may fluctuate significantly.
+It seems quite likely that two or more brands are using the same components.

 LED strip lights are a fun, simple way to spruce up any home or workspace.
-Purchase is inexpensive, installation is a breeze, and even the simplest performance is exciting and enhances your space.
+Purchase is inexpensive, installation is a breeze, and even the most mediocre performance adds excitement and enhances your space.
 We hope that we have made it easier for you to choose from the myriad options.